awillats/cloctools/README.md

 # CLOCTools
 Hello, this is the overview page fo CLOCTools with links to its various repositories.
 CLOCTools are a library of tools for closed-loop neuroscience.
 CLOC Tools includes algorthms for closed-loop control and tools for realtime implementation.
-Additionally, related closed-loop tools, such as the simulation/modeling tools CLEOsim, are also linked from this page.
+Additionally, related tools, such as the simulation/modeling tool CLEOsim, are also linked from this page.

 ## Core Algorithms